jd1t25/gravity-solar-p5/.github/README.md

 2D gravity nearly correct simulation using p5js

-Just some fun project in free time where i wanted to learn p5js and wanted to create this {}.
+Just some fun project in free time where i wanted to learn p5js and wanted to create this __[3-body-problem](https://github.com/jd1t25/3-body-problem)__.

-_Mass and Gravity is tone down_
+_Mass and Gravity are tone down_

 _If i made a mistake or want to know anything, feel free to open an issue_